sc3/crime-punishment/content/prosecute.md

 #### FOIA Accessible Data

-The State's Attorney's Office has in the past been ruled by a judge to be exempt from the requirements Illinois's FOIA law sets.
-They maintain this, and refused a minimal FOIA request that the Chicago Justice Project sent asking what fields they collect.
+The State's Attorney's Office has in the past been ruled by a judge to be exempt from the requirements set by Illinois's FOIA law.
+Using this as a justification, they refused a minimal FOIA request that the Chicago Justice Project sent asking what fields they collect.

 #### Unavailable Data